geneticsjesse/Exploring-geographic-distribution-of-Sciuridae-entries-on-BOLD/README.md

 # Exploring-geographic-distribution-of-Sciuridae-entries-on-BOLD

-This is a branch of assignment 1 where we can collaborate on assignment 3
+This is a project where I used BOLD data to map geographic entries of the Sciuridae records